 BAKG 2103 Bakeshop Operations - (S).
-Students will participate in providing a variety of baked goods for sale at various outlets determined by the program.
-This will include providing goods at any student operated café, catered event or promotional event.
-The student will be given the opportunity to use their personal creativity and decision making skills to provide quality products in a real world setting.
-Prerequisites: CULY 1003, HOSP 1303, BAKG 1003, BAKG 1103.
+Students will participate in providing a variety of baked goods for sale at various outlets determined by the program This will include providing goods at any student operated café, catered event or promotional event.
+Students will be given the opportunity to use their personal creativity and decision making skills to provide quality products in a real world setting.
+Prerequisites: CULY 1003, HOSP 2203, BAKG 1003, BAKG 1103 from truffles to more complicated nougats and fondant centered candies.

-BAKG 2203 Chocolates and Confections - (S).
-In this class students will develop the skills necessary to produce a wide range of high quality confections, from truffles to more complicated nougats and fondant centered candies.
 Students will be introduced to new concepts such as emulsion and recrystalization and draw on previously learned skills.
 Prerequisite: CULY 1003.

+BAKG 2203 Chocolates and Confections - (S).
+In this class students will develop the skills necessary to produce a wide range of high quality confections,